maehler/phd-thesis/markdown/chapter1.4.md

 - Common disease---common variant hypothesis
 - Infinitesimal model
 	- Diseases are caused by a large number of variants with small effect.
+- Some words on sample sizes and small effects: how do you avoid picking up spurious associations?

 ### eQTL mapping